-Dr. Liam Fry is a geriatrician in Austin, TX.
-Dr. Fry attended the University of Texas Southwestern Medical School and then went on to complete her residency at a hospital affiliated with the University of Hawaii at Manoa.
-She accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-She has received the following distinction: Texas Rising Stars.
-She is professionally affiliated with Cedar Park Regional Medical Center.
+Dr. Liam Fry is an internist and geriatrician in Austin, TX.
+Her education and training includes medical school at the University of Texas Southwestern Medical School and residency at a hospital affiliated with the University of Hawaii at Manoa.
+She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Fry has received the following distinction: Texas Rising Stars.
+Dr. Fry is professionally affiliated with Cedar Park Regional Medical Center.

 Clinical interests: Preventive Care

 Dr. Steven Booton is a general internist and geriatrician.
 His patients gave him an average rating of 3.5 out of 5 stars.
 Dr. Booton accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
 He graduated from the University of Texas Medical School at Houston.
 He has received the distinction of Texas Super Doctors.
 Dr. Booton is professionally affiliated with Private Practice and Seton Healthcare Family.